-The Weiss Zarett Brofman Sonnenklar & Levy, P.C., real estate practice group comprises some of the most skilled attorneys in the state, handling all types of real-estate transactions.
+The Weiss Zarett Brofman Sonnenklar & Levy, P.C., real estate practice group comprises some of the most skilled attorneys in the state.
+We handle real estate transactions of all types.
 Our team’s integrated, interdisciplinary approach leverages in-depth knowledge, creativity, and practical cost-efficiency to negotiate and close deals in the most sophisticated real estate transactions.
 If you require real estate law services, then give us a call today to set up your initial consultation.

 Our client base includes purchasers, sellers, and investors in office, retail, industrial, and residential properties; developers of mixed-use properties; landlords of office, retail, and industrial space; borrowers of construction, mezzanine, and permanent loans; institutional lenders; and commercial tenants.

-Working in concert with our healthcare practice group, our real-estate attorneys are uniquely qualified to represent national, regional, and local medical institutions, physicians’ groups, and other owners and operators of healthcare-related real estate in connection with their acquisition, development, financing, leasing, licensing, and sale of medical office buildings, hospitals, ambulatory surgical centers, treatment centers, medical-research and laboratory facilities, and facilities dedicated to continuing care, independent living, skilled nursing, assisted living, memory care, and urgent care.
+Working in concert with our healthcare practice group, our real estate attorneys are uniquely qualified to represent the following national, regional, and local medical institutions, physicians’ groups, and other owners and operators of healthcare-related real estate in connection with their acquisition, development, financing, leasing, licensing, and sale of medical office buildings, hospitals, ambulatory surgical centers, treatment centers, medical research, and laboratory facilities, and facilities dedicated to continuing care, independent living, skilled nursing, assisted living, memory care, and urgent care.

-The attorneys at Weiss Zarett Brofman Sonnenklar & Levy, P.C., strive to successfully negotiate every deal cost-effectively, to conserve time and expense, and to avoid future disputes or litigation.
-Indeed, our broad litigation experience and expertise gives us the acute ability to anticipate problems and take preventive action.
-Our seamless, collaborative representation provides guided assistance through all phases of any transaction in virtually all types of real-estate and development matters.
+The attorneys at Weiss Zarett Brofman Sonnenklar & Levy, P.C., strive to successfully negotiate every deal cost effectively, to conserve time and expense, and to avoid future disputes or litigation.
+Our broad litigation experience and expertise give us the acute ability to anticipate problems and take preventive action.
+Our seamless, collaborative representation provides guided assistance through all phases of any transaction in virtually all types of real estate and development matters.